Foolproof Classic Hollandaise Sauce

 Cook up a creamy, velvety Hollandaise sauce in your own kitchen with just a few simple steps!

-4. Finally season with lemon juice, hot pepper sauce, salt and pepper – delicious when served within 30 minutes of making!
+4. Finally, season with lemon juice, hot pepper sauce, salt, and pepper – delicious when served within 30 minutes of making!

 Chef’s Notes

 Temperature control is absolutely critical for success.
-If the mixture gets too hot, the eggs will scramble and the sauce will break.
+If the mixture gets too hot, the eggs will scramble, and the sauce will break.
 If you notice the sauce beginning to curdle, immediately remove from heat and whisk in a tablespoon of cold water.

 The butter should be warm but not hot when added to prevent cooking the egg yolks.
-Test temperature by touching the bowl; it should feel comfortably warm, not hot.
+Test the temperature by touching the bowl; it should feel comfortably warm, not hot.

 Fresh lemon juice makes a significant difference in flavor brightness compared to bottled juice.
 The acid also helps maintain the emulsion’s stability.